laravel/docs/cache.md

 You may use the `put` method on the `Cache` facade to store items in the cache:

-    Cache::put('key', 'value', $seconds);
+    Cache::put('key', 'value', $minutes);

 If the storage time is not passed to the `put` method, the item will be stored indefinitely:

     Cache::put('key', 'value');

-Instead of passing the number of seconds as an integer, you may also pass a `DateTime` instance representing the expiration time of the cached item:
+Instead of passing the number of minutes as an integer, you may also pass a `DateTime` instance representing the expiration time of the cached item:

     Cache::put('key', 'value', now()->addMinutes(10));